 The Faculty of Intensive Care Medicine is pleased to receive applications for Fellowship ad eundem from doctors who are not full Fellows of one of the FICM trustee colleges (though they may have an Associate-equivalent affiliation with a trustee college, such as Associate Fellowship of the RCoA).
 Please carefully read the eligibility criteria below and in the attached application form before applying.
-If you are a full Fellow of a trustee college, you should apply for Fellowship by Assessment.
+If you are a full Fellow of a trustee college, you should apply for Associate Fellowship

 Fellowship ad eundem is open to medical practitioners holding a substantive or honorary NHS or Defence Medical Services consultant post in the United Kingdom with a sessional or other contracted daytime clinical commitment to Intensive Care Medicine.
 Applicants must hold a Fellowship or other specialist qualification in intensive care medicine from an overseas body and be in good standing with that body.
 Applicants will be considered by the Board who have significantly furthered the interests of the Faculty and/or intensive care medicine.
 Applicants will normally be an Associate Fellow of the Faculty.
 For the definition of daytime clinical commitment, please see Appendix C in the application form below.

 Rights and privileges

 Fellows ad eundem confer the following rights and privileges:

 - use of the post-nominal FFICM and the description 'Fellow of the Faculty of Intensive Care Medicine'.

 - to attend, speak and vote at General Meetings of the Faculty

 - to be nominated for election to membership of the Board

 - to vote in Faculty elections respective to any residential qualifications

 - to be appointed to Committees, Working Parties and other groups of the Faculty